Paulb23/SLD2_game_api/README.md

 **Interfaces and buttons**

 button and check box support

+**Tiled .tmx parser**

+Load and draw maps made in tiled using zlib x64 compression